iamDecode/proximity-chat/README.md

 ## Running
 Install dependencies with `yarn install` and run with `yarn start`.
 Open `https://127.0.0.1:3000`, `https://yourexternalip:3000`, or `https://yourlanip:3000` in a supporting browser on multiple devices.

+For running in production, make sure to set the `ANNOUNCED_IP` environmental variable to the external IP of your server.

 ## Docker image
 Proximity Chat can run in a Docker container.
 There are two images: a production variant using non-SSL mode (see [#ssl]), and a testing variant that generates and embeds a self-signed certificate.